 In Year 2, you’ll work on a collaborative group project as a junior member of a full development team.
-You will expand your knowledge of games engines to develop games and continue to enhance your games programming skills in languages such as C++ and C#.
-Options are also available which advance your skillset further.
-You'll also have the option to study 3D modelling.
+You will expand your knowledge of using games engines to develop games and continue to enhance your programming skills in C++ and C#.
+Optional modules allow you to develop skills for 2D/3D asset creation, 3D graphics programming, UI and level design.
+In this year, you will have the opportunity to design and develop your own full indie game title using industry-standard production methods and advanced engine and programming techniques.

 In Year 2, you’ll work on a collaborative group project as a junior member of a full development team.
-You will expand your knowledge of games engines to develop games and continue to enhance your games programming skills in languages such as C++ and C#.
-Options are also available which advance your skillset further.
-You'll also have the option to study 3D modelling.
+You will expand your knowledge of using games engines to develop games and continue to enhance your programming skills in C++ and C#.
+Optional modules allow you to develop skills for 2D/3D asset creation, 3D graphics programming, UI and level design.
+In this year, you will have the opportunity to design and develop your own full indie game title using industry-standard production methods and advanced engine and programming techniques.

 In Year 2, you’ll work on a collaborative group project as a junior member of a full development team.
-You will expand your knowledge of games engines to develop games and continue to enhance your games programming skills in languages such as C++ and C#.
-Options are also available which advance your skillset further.
-You'll also have the option to study 3D modelling.
+You will expand your knowledge of using games engines to develop games and continue to enhance your programming skills in C++ and C#.
+Optional modules allow you to develop skills for 2D/3D asset creation, 3D graphics programming, UI and level design.
+In this year, you will have the opportunity to design and develop your own full indie game title using industry-standard production methods and advanced engine and programming techniques.

 Academic year